beejjorgensen/bgc/src/bgc_part_2700_typesv.md

 ```

 Now, that line of code doesn't do anything on its own.
 It creates an
-array of 4 `int`s, and then throws them away without using them.
+unnamed array of 4 `int`s, and then throws them away without using them.

 We could use a pointer to store a reference to the array...